Michelle Obama in talks with Biden team on endorsement, campaign involvement: report

 While she has given no indication she plans to run for office, the former first lady has been involved in voter registration.

-In 2018, she started a campaign called “When We All Vote,” which includes celebrities like Lin- Manuel Miranda and Tom Hanks.
+In 2018, she started a campaign called “When We All Vote,” which includes celebrities like Lin-Manuel Miranda and Tom Hanks.

 Howard Gutman, who worked in the Obama administration, told The Hill the Biden team would take anything it can get from her, but “It’s a question of how much [she and her family] want her to be out there in the crossfire.”

-She may join her husband in joint video fundraising appearances and will likely also be involved in get-out-the-vote and voter registration efforts.
+She may join her husband in video fundraising appearances and will likely also be involved in get-out-the-vote and voter registration efforts.

-She may also do virtual fundraisers and do phone banks, The Hill reported.
+She might also do her own virtual fundraisers and phone bank, The Hill reported.

 CLICK HERE TO GET THE FOX NEWS APP